msainsburydale/NeuralEstimators.jl/docs/src/workflow/advancedusage.md

 ## Saving and loading neural estimators

 In regards to saving and loading, neural estimators behave in the same manner as regular Flux models.
 Therefore, the examples and recommendations outlined in the [Flux documentation](https://fluxml.ai/Flux.jl/stable/guide/saving/) also apply directly to neural estimators.
-For example, to save the model state of the neural estimator `θ̂`:
+For example, to save the model state of the neural estimator `estimator`:

 ```
 using Flux
 using BSON: @save, @load
-model_state = Flux.state(θ̂)
+model_state = Flux.state(estimator)
 @save "estimator.bson" model_state
 ```